As 2023 draws to a close, Putin wants the world to think he is winning - KESQ

 But if Putin is running as a wartime president, he has to massage the facts.
 Russia does not fully control the Ukrainian regions it claimed in September 2022; the war on the ground has been extremely costly in terms of Russian lives and equipment; and Russia’s Black Sea Fleet has taken a serious beating.

 What’s more, the war has quite literally come home to Russia.
 In recent months, Ukrainian drones have struck deep inside Russian territory.
+Saturday saw more than 20 killed in one of the deadliest incidents of the war for Russian civilians.
 While Kyiv maintains some level of deniability, such attacks have had some unsettling psychological effect – particularly when drones managed to breach the airspace around the Kremlin in May.

 But the biggest blowback from war in Ukraine occurred in June, when Russian mercenary boss Yevgeny Prigozhin launched an insurrection amid a feud with Russia’s top military brass and marched on Moscow.